FAQ

 Do I need a separate worker process?

 Yes.
-Unlike serverless solutions, Pidgey uses a dedicated worker process.
-This provides:
+Pidgey uses a dedicated worker process.
+Benefits:

 • Job failures don’t crash your web server